mxeng/mcp-docs/tutorials/motor_drive.md

 The speed of the motors is equal to the absolute value (```abs()```) of ```lm``` and ```rm``` and the direction is equal to the sign.

 If we wire our H-bridge up so that the PWM goes to the enable lines and the direction lines are connected to any GPIO pins we can control our robot quite easily.
+PWM mode 8 is reccomended.

 For the following wiring:
 ```